 Need to Know About IDEA 2004" articles.

 IDEA 2004 at Wrightslaw will help you find answers to your questions.
 How the site is currently organized:

 Wrightslaw: IDEA 2004

-Wrightslaw: IDEA 2004 (ISBN: 1-892320-05-3) by Peter W. D. Wright, Esq. and Pamela Darr Wright includes the full text of Parts A and B of the Individuals with Disabilities Education Improvement Act of 2004 (IDEA 2004) with analysis, commentary, cross-references, and resources.
+Wrightslaw: Special Education Law, 2nd Edition (ISBN: 978-1-892320-162) by Peter W. D. Wright, Esq. and Pamela Darr Wright includes the full text of Parts A and B of the Individuals with Disabilities Education Improvement Act of 2004 (IDEA 2004) with analysis, commentary, cross-references, and resources.
+Price $29.95

 teachers, advocates, attorneys, related services providers, school